elifbio/RNAseq-ChocolateAllergy-Simulation/README.md

 - `matplotlib` – for custom barplot visualizations

 ## AI Collaboration Statement

-This project was developed with support from Microsoft Copilot, an AI companion used to assist with scientific documentation, code structuring, and biological interpretation.
-Copilot provided guidance on enrichment analysis, visualization techniques, and ethical framing, helping to shape the project into a reproducible and meaningful scientific narrative.
+This project was developed with the assistance of both **Microsoft Copilot** and **OpenAI's ChatGPT**.
+Copilot helped with code structuring, suggestions, and scientific documentation, while ChatGPT supported Python debugging, enrichment analysis logic, and clarity in explanations.
-All scientific decisions, data generation, and final interpretations were made by the author.
-AI assistance was used as a collaborative tool to enhance clarity, structure, and accessibility—never as a substitute for scientific judgment.
+All scientific decisions, data design, and final interpretations were made solely by the author.
+AI tools were used as collaborators to enhance productivity and clarity—not as replacements for expert judgment.

 ## License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the code with proper attribution.
 See the [LICENSE](LICENSE) file for full details.

 ## Author
 Designed and implemented by **Elif**, with a focus on ethical innovation and meaningful scientific impact.

 ## Author’s Note
 This project reflects a transition from academic writing in genetics—where every statement is backed by citations—to open-source scientific exploration.
 While not every line includes a reference, the methods and interpretations are grounded in established biological logic and ethical simulation practices.